 Content search tools can mean data security and privacy concerns

 IT teams ensure that sensitive information is always protected and inaccessible to unauthorized users.
-Setting up data governance policies with appropriate access controls and user permissions can help your end users help themselves.
+Defining security and compliance policies, configuring role groups, and managing permissions ensures that sensitive files in Exchange Online mailboxes, SharePoint sites, and OneDrive accounts remain secure while being discoverable through content search.
 It can also make your job easier by limiting end-user content search results to only the documents and files they can access.

 If your IT team is fielding user complaints that they can’t find the files they need with content search in Microsoft 365, take them seriously.
-Their inability to effectively use search criteria to find content can introduce security threats and hinder their productivity.
+If end users can’t refine search conditions or create an effective keyword query, they might turn to unauthorized apps, increasing security risks.

 But it doesn’t have to be this way.
 You can create a magical content search experience as part of your Microsoft 365 management strategy.
 And it starts with developing a full understanding of their needs.